-It’s the pain that causes me to want to hide.
+The fear of the unknown causes us to want to hide.

-So, like a small nocturnal animal, I nervously survey the outer rim of my busyness burrow, fearful of the light (my unknown) above that cannot be avoided.
-Busily, I burrow deeply in activities, and blogging, and family, and whatever else I can find, if I only I can avoid feeling.
-But, you know what?
-It doesn’t work.
-We can try to hide, but the problem will only stubbornly remain, and usually, it only becomes worse.
+So, like a small nocturnal animal, we nervously survey the outer rim of our busyness burrow, fearful of the light (the unknown) above that cannot be avoided.
+Busily, we retreat deep into the hustle and bustle of our careers, hobbies, relationships, and whatever else we can find – if only we can avoid the discomfort.
+Nevertheless, you know what?
+It does not work.
+We can try to hide, but the problem will only stubbornly remain and usually worsens.
 Because the more we burrow, the more the darkness grows around us.

 The inherent danger of burrowing is becoming buried.

-Further, if we choose to hide, instead of seeking solace in our Savior, we will grow spiritually stagnant.
+Further, if we hide instead of seeking solace in our Savior, we will grow spiritually stagnant.
 This only lengthens the growing process.
-Because, of this we can be certain: our trials are the mechanism of the growing process.
+Because of this, we can be sure: our trials are the mechanism of the growing process.

 Jesus himself reminded us that in this life, we would face tribulations.
-We live in a fallen world, marred by sin, which we face everyday – much of it our own.
+We live in a fallen world marred by sin, which we face daily – much of it our own.
 Sin has consequences.
-Whether the result of personal sin, or a byproduct of original sin, we will each arrive at times that try our very being.
+Whether the result of personal sin, or a byproduct of another’s sin, we will each arrive at times that try our very being.

 “O Nebuchadnezzar, we do not need to defend ourselves before you.
 If we are thrown into the blazing furnace, the God whom we serve is able to save us.
 He will rescue us from your power, Your Majesty.
 But even if he doesn’t, we want to make it clear to you, Your Majesty, that we will never serve your gods or worship the gold statue you have set up.”
 (Daniel 3:16-18, NLT)

-He takes us from our lowest points, when the weight of the world seems to be bearing down and has almost overcome us, and lifts us to new heights.
+When the world’s weight seems to be bearing down and has almost overcome us, He takes us from our lowest points and lifts us to new heights.

 This is how – and why – we can rise from our burrow of trepidation and avoidance.
-Because we serve a patient and gracious Lord, whom, in our darkest hour, when the night is so thick that it has become fully impossible to see, and the fear of deadly mis-steps threatens to overtake us, calls out to us lovingly.
-His light breaks through the darkness, and gently but with formidable power, He leads us to the mountaintop that we had all but given up on experiencing.
-It is in these deep, dark, and desperate times, when we are willing to face that which we fear, standing on faith, and trusting His will and wisdom in regards to our outcome, that God will rise to meet our expectant faith in the most unexpected ways.
+Because when the night is so thick that it has become impossible to see, and the fear of deadly missteps threatens to overtake us, our patient and gracious Lord calls out to us lovingly.
+His light breaks through the darkness and, gently but with formidable power, leads us to the mountaintop we had all but given up on experiencing.
+It is in these deep, dark, and desperate times when we are willing to face that which we fear, standing on faith, and trusting His will and wisdom regarding our outcome, that God rises to meet our expectant faith in the most unexpected ways.

-For prayer on this topic, visit today’s Daily Hope & a Prayer devotional.
+For prayer on this topic, visit today’s Daily Hope & Prayer.

 For further study: Acts 16:25-34, 2 Chronicles 20:16-18, James 1:2, 1 Peter 5:10, John 16:33, 1 Corinthians 10:13, Philippians 4:6-7